sirarsalih/sirarsalih.github.io/_posts/2018-01-30-fetching-an-installed-certificate-programmatically-from-the-windows-local-machine-store.md

 ---
 Nowadays we do things in Azure but this is quite a relevant scenario in the world of .NET security, where we sometimes need to fetch a certificate programmatically in order to validate it to some given condition(s).
 There is quite an amount of boiler plate code in order to achieve this, so let's jump right into it.

-A certificate is fetched using a public <code>friendly name</code>, let's assume that we use a <code>CertificateService</code> to fetch the certificate, then the service would look like this:
+A certificate is fetched using a public friendly name, let's assume that we use a <code>CertificateService</code> to fetch the certificate, then the service would look like this:

 ```csharp
 using System.Linq;